tgarr/vortex/README.md

 # Run
 ## Server Commands
-This is a bare-minimal setup of cascade server.
+In the main branch of this repo, we provide a bare-minimal setup of cascade server and client.
 It only requires two server nodes to start the service. n0, n1. run ``` ./run.sh server ``` under the build directory of the corresponding folder starts the service.

 ## Client Commands
+In this repo of client and server configuration, we use node n2 as client node.

 ### 1. create object pools
 Initialize the service by creating object pools needed for this pipeline: /rag/emb, /rag/doc, /rag/generate.
 The configurations of these object pools are in ```/setup/object_pool.list```